jordanmor/tts-js-assignments/todo-app/README.md

 - Extra Credit: - When a list item is clicked, cross it out, then remove it after 1 second.

 **Notes**
-Todo list was made mobile ready and responsive.
+Todo app was made mobile ready and responsive.
 Todos are editable
-Todo list is scrollable
+Todo app is scrollable
 Custom-styled checkbox used for checking off a todo item
 When checked, the todo text is crossed out and selected todo is removed after 1 second